WebAssembly/spec/spectec/test-prose/TEST.md

         2. Push the values val^n to the stack.
         3. Push the value (REF.FUNC_ADDR a) to the stack.
         4. Execute the instruction (CALL_REF x?).
+  e.
+If admin_u0 is of the case REF.NULL, then:
+    1) Trap.

 execution_of_REF.NULL (_IDX x)
 1. Push the value (REF.NULL $type(x)) to the stack.